Eolu/inclip/README.md

 # inclip

 This is a simple terminal utility for interacting with the system clipboard that should work on most platforms.
 Running it with no arguments will echo the system clipboard.
 Running the `inclip diff [FILE]` subcommand will allow you to compare clipboard content to a file.
-Running `inclip diff` without a file arg will cause the program to pause and wait for input, allowing you to change the clipboard contents and compare the previous contents to the new contents.
+Running `inclip diff` without a file arg will cause the program to pause and wait for input, allowing you to change the clipboard contents and compare the previous contents to the new contents. `inclip copy` can be used to echo into the clipboard (rather than from the clipboard).

 ```
 USAGE: